0xPolygon/polygon-docs/docs/learn/agglayer.md

 Aggregation presents a solution to the monolothic vs. modular chain design dilemma.
 It takes the performance gains and efficient resource usage of modular architecture and combines it with the unified experience of a monolothic system.

 The AggLayer will allow a single ZK proof to verify state across all chains in the ecosystem and use Ethereum as the settlement layer.
 Once any chain publishes a ZK proof of its latest state to the AggLayer, all other chains can trust the value (state) of that chain.

-# Outline

-- What is the aggregation layer and why is it necessary?
-- How is it different from monolithic and modular architecture?
-- How is it implemented?
--